James Bay and Northern Quebec Agreement: Contents

 Responsibility for health and social services in Cree communities is the responsibility of the Cree Board of Health and Social Services of James Bay.
 In Nunavik, these services are provided by the Kativik Health and Social Services Council.
 The JBNQA Section 15 "Health and Social Services (Inuit)" established the framework upon which Québec would now provide capital and operational funding in the health sector.
 The organization of health and social services remains under the supervision of the provincial system, but it is adapted to the region’s characteristics.
 The transfer of responsibilities through the JBNQA also resulted in major reorganizations of administrative and budgetary portfolios between Canada and Québec.
 It also called for the creation of the Nunavik Regional Board of Health and Social Services (NRBHSS) (formerly Kativik Health and Social Services Council) and health establishments, for servicing all persons normally resident or temporarily resident in the administrative Region 10A or the Kativik territory (section 15.0.10).

 The NRBSS is an organization dedicated to improving the health and well-being of the populations in its territory.
 Its overall mission is to adapt the health and social service programs to the population's needs and to the region's realities.
 It ensures the organization and efficient use of resources granted to the Nunavik region. (presentation made by NRBHSS) It was created in 1995.

 Each of the fourteen communities has a local nursing station.
 Inside their nursing stations, public services include dentists, nurses, doctors, youth protection services, social services.
 In the smaller communities, the people have to be flown to either Kuujjuaq or Puvirnituq depending on where they live in order to be seen by a doctor and in some cases the people need to be seen by a doctor in the south depending on the severity of the illness.
 For the Hudson Bay region, the hospital is in Puvirnituq while the Ungava Bay regions hospital is in Kuujjuaq.

+Legacy

+The political and social context leading up to the agreement was profiled in the 2025 documentary film James Bay 1975: The Shock of Two Nations (Baie James 1975 : le choc des nations).